RECENT EXHIBITION: Architectural Elements

 Byrne started photographing Los Angeles with a medium format camera in 2010.
 Byrne’s close-crop photos, often taken from the middle of the street, show careful attention to the geometric fragments of his urban surroundings revealed in subtle line and unexpected shadow which cut across pastel walled surfaces, and divide soft sky from gritty stucco, plastic and concrete.
 Byrne’s work encapsulates not only the spirit of his adopted city’s unique and diverse cityscape but an aesthetic sensibility that has come to be ubiquitous with our globalized visual culture influenced by equal parts art history and Instagram.

 George Byrne was born in Sydney, Australia in 1976 and graduated from Sydney College of the Arts in 2001.
-He has exhibited internationally in Italy, India, Australia, Los Angeles and New York.
-In 2010, Byrne relocated to Los Angeles, California where he continues to live and work today.
+He has exhibited internationally in Italy, India, Australia, Los Angeles, and New York.
+In 2019, Byrne placed third in the Fine Art category of the Minimalist Photography Awards and was named the Minimalist Photographer of the Year in the Minimalist Photography Awards' 2020 edition.
+Byrne relocated to Los Angeles, California in 2010, where he continues to live and work.